CloudCannon/rcc/README.md

 ### Automatic tagging

-Most sites using an SSG will have at least some content that comes from markdown, and gets run through a `markdownify` filter, or somehow turned from markdown to html.
-Any body content in a markdown file will go through this process.
-This makes it hard to tag manually.
+Most sites using an SSG will have at least some content that comes from markdown, and gets run through a `markdownify` filter, or somehow turned from markdown to HTML.
+For example, any body content in a markdown file will go through this process as part of the SSG's build.
+This markdown content is hard to tag manually.

 For this the `rosey-tagger` directory has been provided.
-In the Getting Started steps above, we've added it to the postbuild so that it runs after every build, but before the rest of the Rosey ecosystem.
+In the [Getting Started](#getting-started) steps above, we've added it to the CloudCannon `postbuild` so that it runs after every build, and before the rest of the Rosey workflow.
 Tag a parent element with the attribute `data-rosey-tagger="true"` and block elements inside of the parent element will be tagged for translation automatically.
 The most nested block element will be the one to receive the tag, so that there isn't a `data-rosey` tag inside of a `data-rosey` tag.

-This is especially useful to wrap wherever your markdown body content goes in your layouts or components, but can be used on any element.
-For example you could add it to the <body> tag of a page for every block level element in that page to be tagged automatically.
-You shouldn't nest one `data-rosey-tagger="true"` inside of another, however it should respect existing tags, and not overwrite them.
+This is especially useful to wrap your markdown body content, wherever that goes in your layouts or components, but can be used on any element.
+For example you could add it to the `<body>` tag of a page for every block level element in that page to be tagged automatically.
+You shouldn't nest one `data-rosey-tagger="true"` inside of another, however it should respect existing tags you've added manually, and not overwrite them.

 > [!IMPORTANT]
-> When using it with markdown, add a Rosey namespace of `data-rosey-ns="markdown"`, so that generated inputs for that content are `type: markdown` in CloudCannon, and allow editors the same options in the translation input as is allowed for the original content.
+> When using the `rosey-tagger` with markdown, add a Rosey namespace of `data-rosey-ns="markdown"` on the element containing markdown, so that generated inputs for that content are `type: markdown` in CloudCannon, which will allow editors the same options in the translation input as are allowed for the original content.

-If you don't have one of these `data-rosey-tagger="true"` tags on a page it won't do anything, so can be ignored or removed.
+If you don't have one of these `data-rosey-tagger="true"` tags on any of your pages it won't do anything, so can be ignored or removed.
 If no translation is provided for an element, the original will be used.
-This means even if you tag everything but don't want to provide a translation for it - nothing bad should happen to the element in your translated version.
+This means even if you tag everything but don't want to provide a translation for it the original will be shown in your translated version, rather than a blank space.

 ## Smartling integration

 To add automatic AI-powered translations - which your editors can then QA in the app - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
 Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
-Add you secret API key to your environment variables as `DEV_USER_SECRET` in CloudCannon on your staging site (or your only site if you're not using a publishing workflow).
+Add your secret API key to your environment variables with the key of `DEV_USER_SECRET` in CloudCannon on your staging site (or your only site if you're not using a publishing workflow).
 You can set this locally in a `.env` file if you want to test it in your development environment.

 > [!IMPORTANT]
 > Make sure to not push any secret API keys to your source control.
 The `.env` file should already be in your .gitignore.